Disclosure: We earn from purchases made through us

 The best tilt-head mixers can handle an occasional batch or two of tough dough, and will excel at everything else for a much lower cost.

-How We Tested and Chose the Best Stand Mixers
+How We Tested and Picked the Best Stand Mixers

 Professionally recommended specs